jllegras/ngsToolsDev/README.md

 -offset: lower limit in case of analyzing a subset

--relative: boolean, do you want relative numbers (0-1) or absolute frequencies?
+-relative: boolean, if 1 number are relative frequencies from 0 to 1 which sum up 1; if 0 numbers are absolute counts of sites having a specific joint allele frequency

 ### Misc utilities